tynerk92/personal-blog/content/posts/create-a-vue-app-in-4-easy-steps.md

 ---
-title: Create a Vue App In 4 Easy Steps
+title: Create a Vue3 App In 4 Easy Steps
 subtitle: Everything You Need To Get Started
 category:
   - Vue